JMcc888/Capstone-Continued/Readme.md

 The colors are intentionally wild at the moment for testing purposes.
 By doing this I was able to ensure which divs/elements were selected by CSS.

+# 11:40AM 2/21/22

+Rough sketch coming along well, FullCalendar has been initialized